In this section, you will see the interface of DC motor with motor driver IC L293D, and three possible connection cases.

-Here we are using a L293D IC with single input and single output means, as we give signal HIGH (Logic ‘1’) or LOW (Logic ‘0’) to pin number 2 (IN1) of IC we will get same signal at the output HIGH and LOW respectively.
+Here we are using an L293D IC with a single input and single output means, as we give signal HIGH (logic ‘1’) or LOW (logic ‘0’) to pin number 2 (IN1) of IC we will get the same signal at the output HIGH and LOW respectively.

-As you can see one terminal of motor connected at ground, so, it will work when it get a HIGH signal to the other end.
+As you can see, one terminal of the motor is connected at ground, so it will work when it gets a HIGH signal to the other end.

 - Connect VSS / VCC 1 (pin 16) and VS / VCC 2 (pin 8) to HIGH (+5V)

 - Enable pin EN1 (pin 1) to +5V.

 (We connected both Enable EN1, EN2 you can connect the one you need, EN1 for IN1, IN2 & EN2 for IN3, IN4 where EN is enable & IN is input)